What is a Virtual Assistant?

 - able to work well on their own, they don’t need constant supervision

-- a VA helps other business owners in their business with tasks they don’t have time for or with skilled services they don’t know how to do
+- VAs helps other business owners in their business with tasks they don’t have time for or with skilled services they don’t know how to do

-- a business owner who is committed to helping other business owners make a success of their business
+- business owners who are committed to helping other business owners make a success of their business

 - a person who deserves respect